Katherine Kelly (actress): Career

 Kelly appeared on the 2010 album, Coronation Street: Rogues, Angels, Heroes & Fools.
 Kelly, in character as Becky McDonald, sang the lead single from the album, If It's Too Late, which was remixed by former PWL and Stock Aitken Waterman "Mixmaster", Pete Hammond.

-After she left Coronation Street, she starred as Miss Hardcastle in She Stoops to Conquer at the National Theatre from 24 January 2012.
+After she left Coronation Street, she was cast as Miss Hardcastle in She Stoops to Conquer at the National Theatre from 24 January 2012.

 Kelly's first television role after leaving Coronation Street was in the 90-minute BBC Four biopic The Best Possible Taste, in which she played Lee Middleton, wife of Kenny Everett.
-In early 2013 she played socialite Lady Loxley in the ten part ITV drama series Mr Selfridge, later signing on to appear in the second series of the show in 2014 and its final series in 2016.
+In early 2013 she played socialite Lady Loxley in the ITV drama series Mr Selfridge, later signing on to appear in the second series of the show in 2014 and its final series in 2016.

 Later in 2013 she joined the lead cast of The Field of Blood, based on the novel by Denise Mina.
 Kelly played Maloney, an ambitious woman in the "ferociously male-dominated world of 1980s newspaper journalism".
 Also that year she starred in the three part ITV thriller, The Guilty, as Claire Reid, mother to a missing five-year-old child.